 Classes Deutsches Haus at NYU – Children´s Program

-The Deutsches Haus at NYU Children’s Program is designed for children with at least one German-speaking parent.
+The Deutsches Haus Children’s Program is designed for children with at least one German-speaking parent.
 It caters to toddlers, Pre-K, elementary school and middle school children, furthering their acquisition of the German language.
 Raising children to be bilingual can be difficult; without a group of bilingual peers, children may find the second language frustrating.
 Deutsches Haus provides an exciting alternative with lessons modeled on those of the German school system.
 Please click here for class descriptions and registration details.

 All our classes are for bilingual children.
 Please note that classes are held in German.
 Classes run once a week for 60 minutes.
-If you are not certain which class fits your child, please contact Andrea Pieper: firstname.lastname@example.org
+If you are not certain which class is best for your child, please contact Chantal Burkhard.

 Registration and Fees